maplibre/maplibre-gl-js/CONTRIBUTING.md

-Hi, and thanks in advance for contributing to Mapbox GL.
+Hi, and thanks in advance for contributing to MapLibre GL.
 Here's how we work.
 Please follow these conventions when submitting an issue or pull request.

 ## Preparing your Development Environment